 Tranexamic acid sometimes causes serious side-effects.
 These are not likely to happen and the benefit of taking the medicine is greater than the risk of these effects.

-There is a small risk that tranexamic acid may cause a clot in another part of the body.
-If any of the following happen, take your child to hospital or call an ambulance straight away:
+There is a very small risk that tranexamic acid may

-- your daughter suddenly becomes short of breath or has severe pain in her chest; she may have a small blood clot in her lung - your daughter suddenly becomes confused, has slurred speech, becomes clumsy, has a severe headache or becomes weak with numbness on one side of her body; she may have a small blood clot in her brain - your daughter suddenly loses their ability to see with one or both eyes; she may have a small blood clot in her eye. - your daughter gets swelling, redness and pain in her foot or leg; she may have a blood clot in her leg.
+- ggg cause a clot in another part of the body.
+If any of the following happen, take your child to hospital or call an ambulance straight away: - your child suddenly becomes short of breath or has severe pain in their chest - your child suddenly becomes confused, has slurred speech, becomes clumsy, has a severe headache or becomes weak, with numbness on one side of their body - your child suddenly loses their ability to see with one or both eyes - your child gets swelling, redness and pain in their foot or leg vour doctor straight away.
+The medicine may need to be stopped.

-▲ If your daughter has problems with seeing colours,
+If your child has problems with seeing colours, contact